GraphQL API

 Revincludes

-Aidbox generates special fields to include resources which reference this resource.
+Aidbox generates special fields to include resources that reference this resource.

 Generated fields have the following name structure: